Legends (2026 TV series)

 British television series From Wikipedia, the free encyclopedia

-Legends is a British crime drama television series written and created by Neil Forsyth and produced by his Tannadice Pictures production company.
-It is a dramatisation of the true story of British undercover Customs investigators who infiltrated the drug world in the early 1990s, and the cast includes Steve Coogan, Tom Burke and Hayley Squires.
+Legends is a British crime thriller television series written and created by Neil Forsyth and produced by his Tannadice Pictures production company.
+It is a dramatisation of the true story of undercover British customs investigators who infiltrated the drug world in the early 1990s, and the cast includes Steve Coogan, Tom Burke, Hayley Squires, and Aml Ameen.
+The series premiered on Netflix on 7 May 2026 and received positive reviews from critics and high viewing figures[1].

 The Betrayer: How An Undercover Unit Infiltrated The Global Drug Trade